terrybu/trackerati/README.md

     "User unique name":{
       "records":{
         "Unique Identifier":{
-          "client"  :"placeholder", // Must be in a string format "project" :"placeholder", // Must be in a string format "date"    :"MM/dd/yyyy", // Must be in a string format "hour"    :"hour" // Must be in a string format }
+          "client"  :"placeholder", //Must be in a string format "project" :"placeholder", //Must be in a string format "date"    :"MM/dd/yyyy", //Must be in a string format "hour"    :"hour" // Must be in a string format }
         }